Quarter Pounder

+The Quarter Pounder is a brand of hamburger introduced in 1971 by a Fremont, California franchisee of international fast food chain McDonald's and extended nationwide in 1973.
+Its name refers to the beef patty having a precooked weight of approximately one quarter of a pound, originally portioned as 4 oz but increased to 4.25 oz in 2015.
+In some countries where the pound is not customarily used as a unit of weight, the hamburger's branding instead features the word Royal.

+In 2013, the Quarter Pounder was expanded to represent a whole line of hamburgers that replaced the company's Angus hamburger, which was discontinued due to high prices for Angus Beef at the time.

 History

 The Quarter Pounder was created by Al Bernardin, a franchise owner and former McDonald's Vice President of product development, in Fremont, California, in 1971.
 Bernardin had moved to Fremont in 1970 after purchasing two company-owned McDonald's restaurants.

 Bernardin began experimenting with new menu items for his McDonald's franchises.
-According to a 1991 interview, Bernardin noted that he "felt there was a void in our menu vis-à-vis the adult who wanted a higher ratio of meat to bun."
 In 1971, Bernardin introduced the first Quarter Pounders at his McDonald's in Fremont using the slogan, "Today Fremont, tomorrow the world."
 The Quarter Pounder became such a success, it was added to the national American menu in 1973.
 Since May 2018, McDonald's is using fresh beef with no preservatives added for their Quarter Pounders at their continental U.S. locations.
 On October 1, 2018, McDonald's announced that it would remove all artificial preservatives, flavors, and coloring from the Quarter Pounders.

+An E. coli outbreak from September to October 2024 was linked to contaminated slivered onions supplied by Taylor Farms that were used in Quarter Pounders in 14 states.
+104 reported cases, and one death, were attributed to the contaminated onions.